awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 If your origin returns `Vary:*` in the response, and if the value of **Minimum TTL** for the corresponding cache behavior is **0**, CloudFront caches the object but still forwards every subsequent request for the object to the origin to confirm that the cache contains the latest version of the object\.
 CloudFront doesn't include any conditional headers, such as `If-None-Match` or `If-Modified-Since`\.
 As a result, your origin returns the object to CloudFront in response to every request\.

-If your origin returns `Vary:*` in the response, and if the value of **Minimum TTL** for the corresponding cache behavior is any other value, CloudFront processes the `Vary` header as described in [HTTP Response Headers that CloudFront Removes or Updates](#ResponseCustomRemovedHeaders)\.
+If your origin returns `Vary:*` in the response, and if the value of **Minimum TTL** for the corresponding cache behavior is any other value, CloudFront processes the `Vary` header as described in [HTTP Response Headers that CloudFront Removes or Replaces](#ResponseCustomRemovedHeaders)\.

 ### Cookies<a name="ResponseCustomCookies"></a>